ezili_sm_button

 This is why the Ginen Haitian cannot be enslaved or colonized.
 Vodun values directs that a moral life is about letting only good or godly spirits mount them.
 This is why the subcontracted colonial zombies - Haitian collaborators - mounted by Empire’s interests are so reviled in Haiti and never make it into Haitian folklore or otherwise enter the holy Vodun pantheon.
 A Haitian doesn't have to be an initiate to have wholly imbibed Vodun's popular values and extend them.
 But, from the Haitian revolution, only one general amongst the four (Toussaint, Dessalines, Petion, Christophe) ordinarily identified as the founding fathers of Haiti are venerated by the PEOPLE of Haiti and, in Vodun as a Lwa, as an essence worthy of Vodun veneration, popular veneration, worthy of being lifted up as an African ancestral spirit – a Lwa – after death.
 His name is Jean Jacques Dessalines.
 Dessalines' Ideals, Boukman's Prayer and Boukman and Cecil Fatiman's words initiating the successful Haitian revolution at Bwa Kayiman on August 14, 1791, still provide the leadership the PEOPLE of Haiti (in contrast with the trapped nation of Haiti) follow today:

-Kill the black collaborators and traitors.
-Kill the white colonizers and enslavers.
-Kill all their evil forces.
-Kill them!
+Stop the black collaborators and traitors.
+Stop the white colonizers and enslavers.
+Stop all their evil forces.
+Stop them!

 Rèl Boukman, rèl Cecil Fatiman e rèl tout Zanset Afriken nou yo ki te patisipe lan Bwa Kayiman pakapab janm efase.
 Koute vwa libète sa a k ap toujou chantè lan kè Ayisyen Ginen: E, e, Mbomba, e, e!
 Kanga bafyòti.
 Kanga Mundele.
 Kanga Ndòki.
 Kanga yo!